cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 ]
 +++

+Data structures contain two important aspects that computer scientists seek to verify: behavior and cost.
+The behavior of data structures has long been studied using abstraction functions, which translate concrete data structure representations into a semantic representation.
-Amortized analysis is a cost analysis technique for data structures in which cost is studied in aggregate: rather than considering the maximum cost of a single operation, one bounds the total cost encountered throughout a session.
+On the other hand, the cost associated to a data structure can be analyzed using the method of amortization, a technique in which cost is studied in aggregate: rather than considering the maximum cost of a single operation, one bounds the total cost encountered throughout a session.
-The semantics of data structures, on the other hand, has long been studied using the notion of abstraction functions, which translate concrete data structure representations into a semantic representation.
 In this post, I will demonstrate how to unify these two techniques, packaging the data associated with an amortized analysis as a cost-aware abstraction function.
 This reframing is more amenable to formal verification, consolidates prior variations of amortized analysis, and generalizes amortization to novel settings.
 This work was published at [MFPS 2024](https://entics.episciences.org/14797).

+First, I will introduce an example of a data structure: the batched queue.
+After sketching a proof of the behavioral correctness of this data structure using an abstraction function, I will recall how to use the method of amortization to analyze the cost associated to this data structure.
+Finally, I will describe how to embed the essence of amortized analysis into an abstraction function, thereby creating a unified framework for reasoning about both the behavior and the cost of data structures.

 # Motivating example: batched queues {#batched-queue}